Gabbers18/Graduate_Projects/README.md

 3) Explore the win or loss outcome two players playing the same game.

 ---
-## Fall 2024 Final Project
+## Fall 2024 Final Project:
-### Analyzing Young People's Spending Habits Using Open-Source Survey Data
+## Analyzing Young People's Spending Habits Using Open-Source Survey Data

 ### Overview
 This was the Final Project I created for my SDS 510: Data Wrangling Course.
 Within this folder, you can find the